 Christine Weaver will discuss the effects of aging on brain injury and the impact this has on approaches to care.

 Ms. Weaver has been an occupational therapist specializing in neurological rehabilitation for the last 30 years.
 She is a medical-legal expert and has helped pioneer post-acute brain rehabilitation and improved the quality of life for hundreds of patients.

-NeuroPraxis is bridging the gap in the continuum of brain injury rehabilitation by providing individualized outcome-oriented programs and evidence-based practices that are geared toward preventing long-term risks, such as re-hospitalization, further complications, and skill regression, that often occur after other extensive and costly brain injury rehabilitation programs.
+Neuropraxis is bridging the gap in the continuum of brain injury rehabilitation by providing individualized outcome-oriented programs and evidence-based practices that are geared toward preventing long-term risks, such as re-hospitalization, further complications, and skill regression, that often occur after other extensive and costly brain and spinal cord injury rehabilitation programs.

 BIAA is the nation’s oldest and largest brain injury advocacy organization and has an over 40-year history as the leading expert in brain injury science, care, treatment, and advocacy.
 BIAA is regularly sought out for its approval and support on a variety of matters with local, national, and global impact.